vossstef/tang_nano_20k_c64/README.md

 Option to enable at address e.g. $D420 a second [SID](https://en.wikipedia.org/wiki/MOS_Technology_6581) component (dual) in Stereo mode for some Demos requiring it.<br>

 ## Core Loader Sequencing
-The core will after power cycle/ cold-boot start downloading the images on the sdcard in the following order: (1)BIN Kernal, (2)CRT ROM, (3)PRG Basic, (4)FLT and finally (5) TAP Tape.<br>
+The core will after power cycle/ cold-boot start downloading the images on the sdcard in the following order: (1) BIN Kernal, (2) CRT ROM, (3) PRG Basic, (4) FLT and finally (5) TAP Tape.<br>
-In order to catch the ongoing Tape load you have to type on the screen LOAD+ENTER using the original CBM Kernal withe the buildin tape routines.
+In order to catch the ongoing Tape load you have to be quick and type on the screen LOAD+ENTER using the original CBM Kernal.
 Remember that Dolpin DOS doesn't support Tape load.

 ## emulated RAM Expansion Unit REU 1750
 For those programs the require a [RAM Expansion Unit (REU)](https://en.wikipedia.org/wiki/Commodore_REU) it can be activated by OSD on demand.<br>